GoogleCloudPlatform/community/tutorials/using-flask-login-with-cloud-datastore/index.md

     # other fields or methods go here...
     #def authenticated(self, password):
     #    ...
 ```

-### Implement the Flask 'login' view
+## Implement the Flask login view

-Once the entity is modelled, you can fetch your user entity using familiar ORM pattern.
+After the entity is modeled, you can fetch your user entity using familiar ORM patterns.

 Use the methods provided on your model to fetch the user record.

-An example flask login view.
+An example Flask-Login view:

 ```python
 from flask_login import login_user
 from models import User